DelusionArun/CodingChallenge/CHALLENGE_README.md

 [1,4,5,0,4]
 </pre>

-You will read this as:
+You will read this as: <br />
-Monster Count in Time t0: 1
+Monster Count in Time t0: 1 <br />
-Monster Count in Time t1: 4
+Monster Count in Time t1: 4 <br />
-Monster Count in Time t2: 5
+Monster Count in Time t2: 5 <br />
-Monster Count in Time t3: 0
+Monster Count in Time t3: 0 <br />
-Monster Count in Time t4: 4
+Monster Count in Time t4: 4 <br />

 If Kazuma wants to defeat the highest number of monsters he can while minimizing his cost, his ideal move will be to try to maximize the number of monsters he can defeat with attack while trying to minimize the number of monsters he misses while recovering mana.